The walking track to Helgafell – The twin volcano

 Where is Vestmannaeyjar?

 Vestmannaeyjar is a volcanic chain of islands just off the south coast of Iceland, directly across from Eyjafjallajökull.
 They are also known as the Westman Islands.
-Heimaey may look tiny on the map, but there’s a lot of spectacular scenery densely compressed into its 13,4 square kilometres.
-The ferry to Heimaey departs from Landeyjahöfn and takes 35 minutes.
-You’ll see the turn-off to the harbour near Seljalandsfoss on the Ring Road.
+The main island of Heimaey may look tiny on the map, but there’s a lot of spectacular scenery densely compressed into its 13,4 square kilometres.
+The ferry to Heimaey departs from Landeyjahöfn harbour and takes 35 minutes.
+You’ll see the turn-off to Landeyjahöfn near the Seljalandsfoss waterfall on the Ring Road.

 Candle and sunset on Helgafell, Vestmannaeyjar, Iceland.

-A Christmas candle on Helgafell 😉
+A Christmas candle on Helgafell. 😉

-Do you have a question or a comment?
-Let me know in the comment box at the bottom of this page.
-Your input can also be valuable for other readers.
-Thank you for sharing. 💚
+@ If you have any questions, let me know in the comment section below.
+I’d love to hear from you!
+Your questions, comments and suggestions can also be helpful for other readers.
+Thank you for sharing.

-Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories, inspiration and updates.
+Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories.

 More to explore & discover

-Fagradalsfjall – The spectacular Iceland volcano eruption
+Fagradalsfjall – The spectacular Iceland volcano

-Vestmannaeyjar walking tracks – The best walks on Heimaey
+Vestmannaeyjar walking tracks – The best hikes on Heimaey

 Dalalæða – Spectacular waterfalls of fog